Unity-Quirks/Clockwork-Audio/README.md

 ## Introduction 🌟

-Clockwork-Audio is an all-encompassing audio management package for Unity that streamlines sound integration into your games and interactive projects without any thirdparty intervention.
-Emphasizing ease-of-use, this tool provides a robust yet accessible approach to managing audio without the hassle.
+Clockwork-Audio is an all-encompassing audio management package for Unity that streamlines sound integration into your games and interactive projects.
+Designed to work in harmony with Unity's native systems, Clockwork-Audio provides a robust yet accessible approach to managing audio, streamlining your workflow to accelerate development.
+It simplifies the audio management process, allowing developers to focus more on creativity and less on the technicalities of sound implementation.
 ## Available Features 🛠️

 - **All-in-One Global Audio Management**: A centralized system for handling all your audio needs.